 - (a) Ensure that an RPF conducts any activities which require an RPF. - (b) Provide the RPF preparing the plan or amendments with complete and correct information regarding pertinent legal rights to, interests in, and responsibilities for land, timber, and access as these affect the planning and conduct of timber operations. - (c) Sign the THP certifying knowledge of the plan contents and the requirements of this section. - (d) Within five working days of change in RPF responsibilities for THP implementation or substitution of another RPF, file with the Director a notice which states the RPF's name and registration number, address, and subsequent responsibilities for any RPF required field work, amendment preparation, or operation supervision.
-Corporations need not file notification because the RPF of record on each document is the responsible person. - (e) Provide a copy of the approved THP and any approved operational amendments to the LTO. - (f) The plan submitter shall notify the Director prior to commencement of site preparation operations.
-Receipt of a burning permit is sufficient notice.
+Corporations need not file notification because the RPF of record on each document is the responsible person. - (e) Provide a copy of the portions of the approved THP and any approved operational amendments to the LTO containing the General Information.
+Plan of Operations, THP Map, Yarding System Map, Erosion Hazard Rating Map and any other information deemed by the RPF to be necessary for timber operations.